Mof Gimmers | January 20th, 2022

-The Virgin Media Bigger Bundle is one step away from Virgin's all-encompassing Ultimate Oomph Bundle.
-It offers a great range of channels, currently bundled up with 100Mbps broadband and free weekend calls, but without the hefty price tag of the Ultimate Oomph.
+The Virgin Media Bigger Bundle is one step away from Virgin's all-encompassing Ultimate Volt Bundle.
+It offers a great range of channels, currently bundled up with 100Mbps broadband and free weekend calls, but without the hefty price tag of the Ultimate Volt Bundle.

 Sports fans will be happy with the BT Sport channels that are included, but that's only the start – there are over 210 channels included making Virgin Media's Bigger Bundle a great all-rounder for any household.